 The Amish avoid using power tools connected to standard electricity grids because of their beliefs.
-However, The Amish use tools powered by air compressors or batteries.
+However, in order to maintain their high quality, the Amish use tools powered by natural gas or diesel generators, air compressors, and/or batteries.
 Working with solid wood will take a lot of effort, especially hickory, and pneumatic-powered tools can help save time.
-Amish shops may contain a pneumatic drill press, sander, band saw, and buffer.
-Amish craftsmen also use traditional hand tools such as hats, saws, chisels, planes, awls, and hammers.
+Amish shops may contain a pneumatic drill press, sander, band saw, and buffer, though most finishing sanding is done by hand.
+Amish craftsmen also use traditional hand tools such as hand saws, chisels, planes, awls, and hammers.

 Amish Furniture Plans